This Is How Many Men Think It's 'Unprofessional' To Discuss Periods At Work

 Advertisement

-Even more troublingly, four in ten women said they had used a tampon or sanitary towels for longer than medically advised because they didn’t want to get up and replace it, or ask a colleague if they could borrow one.
+Even more troublingly, four in ten women said they had used a tampon or pad for longer than medically advised because they didn’t want to get up and replace it, or ask a colleague if they could borrow one.

-And nearly half of women (46%) said they'd feel uncomfortable taking a tampon or sanitary towel out of their desk drawer in front of a colleague – the way you might take out a plaster or a packet of Paracetamol.
+And nearly half of women (46%) said they'd feel uncomfortable taking a tampon or pad out of their desk drawer in front of a colleague – the way you might take out a plaster or a packet of Paracetamol.

 "The fact that a third of men think a grown-up discussion about menstrual hygiene is unprofessional, and that almost half of women feel uncomfortable discussing this element of their wellness with their manager, shows how much work needs to be done," said Sian Walkling of Initial Washroom Hygiene in response to the results.